abdallahhaytham/AbdallahHaytham/README.md

 ### Looking For

-- Collaboration on backend projects
+- Working as an engineer with experience in system administration
-- Opportunities to grow as a backend engineer
+- Working in an organization that encourages teamwork and collaboration
-- Open source contributions
+- Working as an engineer who understands the root causes of problems and solves them

 ---